 Community

-• Membership in the Chancellor's Scholars community with events such as the CS Welcome Event, CS Friendsgiving, and other activities that bring the 40 CS scholars on campus together for vertical mentoring from freshmen to senior and the chance to network, meet alumni, and plan for research, service, and leadership experiences.
+• Membership in the Chancellor’s Scholars community with events such as the CS Welcome Event, CS Friendsgiving, and other activities that bring the 40 CS scholars on campus together for vertical mentoring from freshmen to seniors and the chance to network, meet alumni, and plan for research, service, and leadership experiences.

 • A dedicated Chancellor’s Scholars room in the Honors College for studying, special programs, and other CS use.